guiman/simply_paginate/README.md

 paginator[0].elements # this will return a DataMapper::Collection with the first 10 elements
 ```

 For a more detailed example refer to the examples/data_mapper_example folder.

 ## Currently working on:

 * Adding support for common ORMs like: ActiveRecord, Sequel and DataMapper.
+* Bringing a more rich interface to handle pages
 * Testing...

 ## Release 0.0.2 features: